 “Must be why you’re always with her,” Randy kidded.

-“Things are good, we’re happy,” Jason said feeling satisfied.
+“Things are good, we’re happy,” Jason said feeling satisfied, then another thought came to mind.
 “Now her family, that’s a different story.”

 “Oh, I see,” Randy said pointedly.
 “You don’t live up to their standards.”